zsiki/GeoEasy/doc/reference_guide.rst

 	It is a Linux only parameter.

 RTF viewer:
-	The path to the dociment viewer program for RTF files.
+	The path to the document viewer program for RTF files.
 	It is a Linux only parameter.

 Save parameters